Menu

 Children need to know more about the world, and the people and cultures within it than what is on their doorstep.
 They need to experience the richness of the world's diversity, have the opportunity to challenge stereotypes and develop a commitment to promoting equal opportunities for all.
 Our children will understand that difference is a positive, not a negative, and that individual characteristics make people unique.

-Last year, our children celebrated Black History Month, International Day of Persons with Disabilities, Anti-Bullying Week, Autism Awareness Day, enjoyed a Diwali dance workshop and was part of the All Together Anti-Bullying campaign and the Let's Celebrate Black Lives project.
-All our classes were named after historically significant figures and this year, all of our classes are named after artists and, once again, there is a good spread of gender, race, sexuality and disability to promote diversity and inclusion.
+We celebrate Black History Month, International Day of Persons with Disabilities, Anti-Bullying Week, and Autism Awareness Day each year.
+In the recent past, we enjoyed a Diwali dance workshop and were part of the All Together Anti-Bullying campaign and the Let's Celebrate Black Lives project.
+All our classes are named after singers, bands and songwriters this year, and, once again, there is a good spread of gender, race, sexuality and disability to promote diversity and inclusion.

 A selection of our displays and 'reflective' areas in school.